 When Part D was first introduced, a coverage gap known as the “donut hole” required enrollees to pay for a significant portion of the cost of drugs once they reached an initial coverage limit.

 Beginning in 2012, the nature of the donut hole changed with the introduction of discounts.
-As of January 1, 2020, you enter the donut hole when the total that you and your plan have paid for drugs reaches a certain level ($4,020 in 2020).
+You enter the donut hole when the total that you and your plan have paid for drugs reaches a certain level ($4,430 in 2022).
 From that point on, you are responsible for 25% of the cost of your drugs, until you reach catastrophic coverage.
 Once that phase begins, you would pay no more than a nominal copayment or 5%, whichever is greater.

 Part D Is Easy to Come By

-According to the Kaiser Family Foundation, over 70% of Medicare beneficiaries are enrolled in Medicare Part D prescription drug coverage.
+According to the Kaiser Family Foundation, 77% of Medicare beneficiaries are enrolled in Medicare Part D prescription drug coverage.
 Some are enrolled through a standalone RX plan, and others through a coverage option like Medicare Advantage that includes Part D.

 Is a Medicare Prescription Drug Plan Right for Me?